DeveloperAlex111/crypto-dash-tracker/README.md

-# Crypto tracker with using dash-plotly library
+# Crypto tracker with using dash-plotly library and dowloading data from Binance.

 ## Disclaimer
 ***(This text is really important to read before using this application.)***